Cloud seeding: Germany

 In Germany civic engagement societies organize cloud seeding on a region level.
 A registered society maintains aircraft for cloud seeding to protect agricultural areas from hail in the district Rosenheim, the district Miesbach, the district Traunstein (all located in southern Bavaria, Germany) and the district Kufstein (located in Tyrol, Austria).

 Cloud seeding is also used in Baden-Württemberg, a federal state particularly known for its winegrowing culture.
 The districts of Ludwigsburg, Heilbronn, Schwarzwald-Baar and Rems-Murr, as well as the cities Stuttgart and Esslingen participate in a program to prevent the formation of hailstones.
 Reports from a local insurance agency suggest that the cloud seeding activities in the Stuttgart area have prevented about 5 million euro in damages in 2015 while the project's annual upkeep is priced at only 325.000 euro.
 Another society for cloud seeding operates in the district of Villingen-Schwenningen.

+Austria

+Austria has two hail defense organizations: Steirische Hagel Abwehr, with four aircraft: Cessna 182 and Südflug with three aircraft: Cessna 150L, Cessna 182P, Partenavia P.68 at Graz Airport.

 Slovenia

-Slovenia's oldest aeroclub Letalski center Maribor carries air defense against hail as a specialized operation.
+Slovenia's oldest aeroclub Letalski center Maribor carries air defense against hail as a specialized EASA operation.
 The Cessna TU206G Turbo Stationair 6 II is equipped with external aggregates and flares for flying.
 Three crew members work in the operation.
 Two are the pilots in the plane and the third is the radar operator on the ground.
 The purpose of the defense is to prevent damage to farmland and cities in the areas of Styria and Prekmurje - aircraft hail suppression.
 They have been carrying out defense since 1983.
 Silver iodide is used as a reagent.
 The base is at Maribor Edvard Rusjan Airport.
 The activity is financed by local communities and the Ministry of Agriculture, it has great support among people and farmers from all over the countryside.